PyCQA/pycodestyle/docs/advanced.rst

           raise SystemExit(1)

 This module declares a lines' window which skips 14 lines at the beginning and 20 lines at the end.
-If there's no lines to skip at the end, it could be changed with ``LINES_SLICE = slice(14, None)`` for example.
+If there's no line to skip at the end, it could be changed with ``LINES_SLICE = slice(14, None)`` for example.

 You can save it in a file and use it with the same options as the